Hear from members from the 2019 International Convention about their favorite parts of the annual gathering.

 - Be brave and take the opportunity to say hello to someone outside your district, or who has a different ethnicity or nationality.

-I invite you to join me and likely thousands of other Toastmasters at the 2020 International Convention in Paris, France, the second time the convention has been held outside of North America.
 Let’s celebrate the similarities we have in our global community and honor the diversity and uniqueness of all our members.

 Carolyn Kaldy, DTM lives in Calgary, Alberta, Canada.
 She is a past District 42 Director and a member of CanOrators Toastmasters.